RealTimeChris/simdjson/doc/basics.md

 You can use `raw_json()` to capture the content of some JSON values as `std::string_view` instances which can be safely used later.
-The `std::string_view` instances point inside the original document and do not depend in any way on simdjson.
+The `std::string_view` instances point inside the original document and do not depend in any way on simdjson2.
 In the following example, we store the `std::string_view` instances inside a `std::vector<std::string_view>` instance and print the out after the parsing is concluded: